Tom Burford: Career

 He and his brother ran Burford Brothers, a company which ran several businesses including a forestry business, a sawmill, and a construction company that specialized in passive solar construction.

 When he closed his business in 1994, he gave his collection of more than 200 heirloom apple varieties to Vintage Virginia Apples in North Garden, Virginia.

 Burford was a consultant on the care of old orchards and the design of new ones.
 He lectured for many years on the history of apple cultivation in the United States and the origins of the apple.
 He held yearly workshops on apple grafting, including at Monticello.

-Notably Burford confirmed the identity of the Harrison apple when it was rediscovered in the latter 20th century.
+Notably Burford confirmed the identity of the Harrison cider apple when it was rediscovered in the latter 20th century.
 Previously this variety was believed to be lost.
 Historically the Harrison had the highest reputation among cider apples.
 Subsequently Tom made Harrison grafts available to orchards in the United States and exported grafts to France.